Everything I Shouldn't Be Thinking About

 "Everything I Shouldn't Be Thinking About" is a song recorded by American country music duo Thompson Square.
 The song is the duo's sixth single release overall, and the second from their second studio album Just Feels Good.
 Both members of the duo wrote the song with David Lee Murphy and Brett James.

 Content

-The duet is an exchange between both members of the group (Kiefer and Shawna Thompson), in which both of them sing that they are trying to think about their worldly problems, but can only focus on each other at the moment.
+The duet is an exchange between both members of the group (Keifer and Shawna Thompson), in which both of them sing that they are trying to think about their worldly problems, but can only focus on each other at the moment.

 Critical reception

 Giving it 3.5 out of 5 stars, Billy Dukes of Taste of Country said that "What the song lacks in creativity, the couple more than make up for in delivery."
 It received 4 out of 5 stars from Bobby Peacock of Roughstock, who said that "the production is very energetic, with a heavy beat and searing guitar solos, and both members of the duo are in as fine voice as ever" but said that it was "lyrically thin".